JEddy92/JEddy92.github.io/_posts/something.md

 ![SE2](/images/RegressMethodology.png)

 No, in my case it's not.
-But i'll get there!
+But I'll get there!

 If you're interested in seeing the code for the scraper and analysis along with my slide presentation, check out this [repo](https://github.com/JEddy92/Metis-Project2-StatsStackExchange).